Frequently Asked Questions

 It’s important to ensure that your Flow Hive roof is weatherproof to keep your colony safe and dry.

 If the roof of your Flow Hive is leaking consider the following treatments:

 Paint the roof with a standard exterior-grade paint.
 A couple of thick coats of paint can be enough to seal small leaks.
-Ensure you work the paint into the small gaps, and apply paint liberally to the joins between each of the roof panels.
+Ensure you work the paint into the small gaps, and apply paint liberally to the joints between each of the roof panels.

-Apply a sealant externally to the joins between panels and any holes or areas that may be admitting water (e.g. silicone roof and gutter sealant).
+Apply a sealant externally to the joints between panels and any holes or areas that may be admitting water (e.g. silicone roof and gutter sealant).
 We recommend discussing your needs with your local hardware shop to determine the most appropriate product available.